 Sign and Symptoms of Mobile Addiction in Teenagers

-Find out if your teens are addicted to their phone by following sign and symptoms before it's too late.
+Find out if your teens are addicted to their phones by following signs and symptoms before it's too late.
 These are the warning signs for you to control your kids from getting addictive disorders.

 Lack of Sleep

 You can't sleep when you use your phone excessively.
-Your screen time tends to be greater.
-And most of the time you compromise sleep time just to be on the phone.
+Your screen time tends to be more significant.
+And most of the time, you compromise sleep time to be on the phone.

-The reason teens don't do well on exams is that they don't have focus and easily get distracted while studying.
+The reason teens don't do well on exams because they don't have focus and easily get distracted while studying.
 The main reason is their cell phone addiction.

-If your teen is giving more priority to their cell phone more than their studies then it's time to control their phone usages before their grade starts to degrade.
-Likewise, they want to use their phone even when they are studying and have a constant urge of checking their devices even they have checked just a minute ago.
+If your teen is giving more priority to their cell phone than their studies, then it's time to control their phone usages before their grade starts to degrade.
+Likewise, they want to use their phone even when they are studying and have a constant urge to check their devices even if they checked just a minute ago.

-Even when they are doing their assignment they prefer to play music on their phone just to feel that they are on their phone.
-Even being aware of their phone addiction and are trying to concentrate they get easily distracted by their phone notification and stop studying.
+Even when they are doing their assignment, they prefer to play music on their phone to feel that they are on their phone.
+Even being aware of their phone addiction and are trying to concentrate, they get easily distracted by their phone notification and stop studying.

 Change in Mood

-Another signal of mobile usage among teenagers is frequent change in their mood.
-If a teen sees anything that is disturbing it may affect their mood.
+Another signal of mobile usage among teenagers is frequent changes in their mood.
+If a teen sees anything that is disturbing, it may affect their mood.
 When you try to restrict their device usage, they seem more aggressive and angry.

-If your teen constantly plays games on their cell phone that contains lots of violence and harmful content then it can also be the factor for their changes in mood.
-If your kids get emotional or angry about every small thing all the time then it is a warning sign for you to control your kids mobile screen time.
+If your teen constantly plays games on their cell phone that contains lots of violence and harmful content, it can also be the factor for their mood changes.
+If your kids get emotional or angry about every tiny thing all the time, then it is a warning sign for you to control your kid's mobile screen time.

 Even if they are doing an assignment, they will frequently use mobile devices.
-Also, if you have assigned them some task to complete and they forget to do the work due to being on their devices then you can assume that your kids are addicted to their cell phones.
+Also, if you have assigned them some task to complete and forget to do the work due to being on their devices, you can assume that your kids are addicted to their cell phones.

 Less Family Time

 If your teen is always late at the dinner table or spends less time with family, this is also the main symptom of addiction.
-Even while eating also they will continue using mobile devices excessively and this may lead to eating disorders.
-Teens will not listen to their parents and disobey their rules which will increase behavioural disorder in them.
+Even while eating, they will continue using mobile devices excessively, which may lead to eating disorders.
+Teens will not listen to their parents and disobey their rules which will increase behavioural disorders in them.

 Mostly they will spend their time alone at home with their phone.
-Also, note that if your kids are addicted to their phones then they probably won't enjoy any family outings and vacations.
+Also, note that if your kids are addicted to their phones, they probably won't enjoy any family outings and vacations.
 All they do is either play mobile games or constantly update themselves on social media.

 How to Get Rid of Mobile Addiction in Teenagers?

-Teen cell phone addiction is growing in increasing order which invites health issues.
-So, It’s important to get rid of mobile addiction as it has negatively affects on human life.
+Teen cell phone addiction is growing in increasing order, which invites health issues.
+So, It's essential to get rid of mobile addiction as it negatively affects human life.
 All the people will only face the repercussion of mobile phone addiction.

-Parenting is essential for teens whether they like it or not and they should teach their kids to manage screen time.
-This will helps to eradicate mobile addiction in teenagers.
+Parenting is essential for teens, whether they like it or not, and they should teach their kids to manage screen time.
+This will help to eradicate mobile addiction in teenagers.
 So, here are the best ways to get rid of mobile addiction in teenagers.

 Good Role Model

 Most of the habit your kids develop is because of you.
 Your kids follow whatever you do and learn most of the habits from you.
-Thus, it’s necessary for you to maintain good habits and influence your teens.
-You need to be good role models in order to get rid of technology addiction.
+Thus, you must maintain good habits and influence your teens.
+Technology addiction can be overcome by setting an excellent example for others.

 Set Screen Time limit

-You can remotely control your child apps and games, disable notification settings on mobile devices.
-While selecting apps and games make sure to check all the features and select the best one for your kids.
+You can remotely control your child's apps and games, disable notification settings on mobile devices.
+While selecting apps and games, check all the features and select the best one for your kids.